Purchasely/Purchasely-Android/README.md

 For example, this can be done in every controller that displays premium content.
 That way you won't have to reload the content each time the controller is displayed unless a payment was made

+**Note** You do not need this live purchase if you are using the purchase state live data to get all states with `Purchasely.getPurchaseStateLiveData()`

 ## 🎆 Promote your product

 Now everything is ready, you will want to advertise your In App Purchases from within your app to convert your users.